 Busy Saturday.

-We also stopped off this morning before we went and threw and got contacts and glasses for Jeff.
+t contacts and glasses for Jeff.
 He has had them before, but just refused to wear them.
 With him getting his driver's license this coming Summer, he has to have his glasses or he will never pass the vision test.
 They sent him away with two weeks of contacts to try them out and new pair of glasses.
 Get used to this sight, he has to either wear the contacts or the glasses from now on or he won't get his driver's license.
+Posted by Papa Smurf at 10:06 PM 2 comments

 Sunday, March 2, 2008